 “The law states that the code must be taken into account by the Care Quality Commission (CQC) when it makes decisions about registration and that providers must have regard to the code when deciding how they will meet the regulations.
 However, the code is not mandatory, so registered providers do not by law have to comply with the code.
 A registered provider may be able to demonstrate that it meets the regulations in a different way (equivalent or better) from that described in this document.”

 Practices are expected to follow HTM 01-05 as the default standard; however, where a provider chooses to depart from it, that decision must be made at practice level, supported by documented risk assessment, and justified to the CQC as being equally effective or safer.
-This responsibility sits with the provider.
+In practice, this justification should be based on a balanced review of the wider body of available evidence, rather than relying on individual studies in isolation.
+Responsibility for making, evidencing, and defending that decision sits with the provider.
 Until guidance such as HTM 01-05 is formally updated, it remains the benchmark against which compliance will be judged.

 So what does this actually mean for dental nurses?